bootstrap-vue/bootstrap-vue/src/components/avatar/README.md

   fallback to the value of the `icon` or `text` props.
 If neither the `icon` or `text` props are provided, then the default avatar icon will be shown.
 Also, when the image fails to load, the `img-error` event will be emitted.
-- [Variant colors](#variants) when using images not not normally visible, unless the image fails load.
+- [Variant colors](#variants) when using images not normally visible, unless the image fails load.
   The variant will affect the focus styling when the image avatar is also an [actionalble avatar](#actionalble-avatars).

 ### Icon content